pydio/pydio-doc-admin-guide/workspaces/workspaces_additional_features/files_versionning.md

 + Only works for FS-based workspaces
 + Git is known for not very well scaling for huge files.
 Thus if you are planning to use only media files for example (videos), you should probably avoid this.
-Appart of that, it’s working neatly, and implementing versionning through a git repository also allows you to interact with the versionning system through external application.
+Appart of that, it’s working neatly, and implementing versionning through a git workspace also allows you to interact with the versionning system through external application.

 [:image-popup:files_versionning/11-VERSIONING.png]